vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 Please visit the following links:

 - [Raspberry Pi NOOBS setup page](https://www.raspberrypi.org/help/noobs-setup/)
-- Using [this image](https://github.com/Azure-Samples/iot-hub-c-raspberrypi-getstartedkit/blob/master/img/rpi2_remote_monitoring.png?raw=true) as a reference, connect your BME280 and Feather M0 WiFi to the breadboard
+- Using [this image](https://github.com/Azure-Samples/iot-hub-c-raspberrypi-getstartedkit/blob/master/img/rpi2_remote_monitoring.png?raw=true) as a reference, connect your BME280 to the breadboard and to the Raspberry Pi

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
-On the image, the board is place between 10 and 30 and sensor between 1 and 9.
+On the image, the BME280 is connected between pins 15A(VIN) and 21A(CS).
 ***

 | Pi Pin                  | End                    | Cable Color   |